 Balance–Seasons & Kids

-One day as I realized for the 1000th time that I was out of balance again, I asked myself an important question.
-Does balance even exist?
-I decided that it doesn’t exist – there is no such thing.
-What we have is seasons.
-The young women, Sean-Kong above has taken this photo of herself standing at what looks to be a soccer goal net.
-It is her season – perhaps she plays soccer and really enjoys it.
+One day as I realized for the 1000th time that I was out of Balance again, I asked myself an important question.
+Does Balance even exist?
+I decided that it doesn’t live – there is no such thing.
+What we have are seasons.
+The young woman, Sean-Kong above, has taken this photo of herself standing at what looks to be a soccer goal net.
+It is her season – perhaps she plays soccer and enjoys it.
 So one could look at her and see that she puts a lot of time into soccer, but it is a season.
-A season can last for a few hours, a day or for months or years.
+A season can last for a few hours, days, or months or years.

 Raising kids is a season – yes, a very long one from start to finish–or is there a finish?
 I say not.
-Today is father’s day and I am always a father and still to this day and on a regular basis I am interacting with our kids, helping advising, seeking their help.
+Today is father’s day, and I am always a father, and still, to this day and regularly, I am interacting with our kids, helping, advising, seeking their help.
 It is still a type of season.
-I like thinking in terms of a season because then I don’t feel guilty for not tending to this or that.
-When I realize a shortage or unbalance, if you will, I simply shift to giving that my attention instead of something else.
+I like thinking about a season because then I don’t feel guilty for not tending to this or that.
+When I realize a shortage or unbalance, if you will, I shift to giving that my attention instead of something else.

-Enjoy your seasons and stop trying to keep everything in balance.
+Enjoy your seasons and stop trying to keep everything in Balance.
 It doesn’t exist after all.
 Enjoy the journey and all its shifts.

-Happy Father’s Day to all our fathers and to all men who help others whether you’re formally a father or not – you’re an influence.
+Happy Father’s Day to all our fathers and to all men who help others, whether you’re formally a father or not – you’re an influence.
 It is a perpetual season.

-Let me know what you think below please.
+Let me know what you think below, please.